 In this project, we introduce the characteristic mapping method to address the complexity of high- dimensional kinetic equations, such as those involving ion-electron interactions in plasma fusion, by integrating mathematical modeling with high-performance computing.
 This semi-Lagrangian method achieves exponential resolution in linear time, revealing fine-scale details of the solutions and providing insights into the filamentation structure of plasmas.
 By employing reduced-order models, we significantly lower the numerical complexity of the computations.
 Our approach, which combines dimensionality reduction of sub-maps with refinement through map compositions via the solution operator, is innovative and paves the way for efficient evaluation of high-dimensional distribution functions across extended time intervals and multi-scale spatial domains.
 This project is designed to test the potential to enhance existing semi-Lagrangian techniques and advance our understanding of intricate local thermodynamic non-equilibrium phenomena in plasmas, with applications in magnetically confined fusion.

-LAGA, UMR 7030, Université Paris 13
+LAGA, UMR 7030, Université Sorbonne Paris Nord

-Olivier Lafitte (PI and coordinator)
+Olivier Lafitte (PI)

 CEA - IRFM, Cadarache

-Kevin Obrejan and Philipp Krah
+Kevin Obrejan

 I2M, UMR 7373, Aix-Marseille Université